pocomane/brewed-in-the-apocalypse/bita.md

 ALL the protagonists add the traits together: it never happens that a protagonist add a trait and another one does not.

-Each protagonist freely select the traits of eir character, but we suggest to discuss with all the others to make them not too much generic or specific.
-Moreover consider that strong stress in a single trait does not means that it will give you a strong bonus, just, maybe, that it will be used in a lot of situations.
+Each protagonist freely select the traits of eir character from the ones in the playbook, or from the other characters.
+They can also invent completely new traits, but in such case all the other players at the table must agree.
+When unsure, players should discuss together to make them not too much generic or specific.
+Consider that strong stress in a single trait does not means that it will give you a strong bonus, just, maybe, that it will be used in a lot of situations.
 And a trait that is always used is not fun to play.